Conditional agreements

 3. Get Resource Information

-You can use the endpoint to find information about the resources available in your organization.
+You can use the Get resources endpoint to find information about the resources available in your organization.
 The ID of a specific resource is needed to handle requests and reports.
-It's also possible to view the resource information in the Switch app, as described in the section.
+It's also possible to view the resource information in the Switch app, as described in the Concepts section.

 You can find the configured limit by checking the conditionalDeliveryLimit parameter of the Get resources response, or by looking at the Resources page of the Switch app.